The school follows the national curriculum and development matters to create lesson plans.

 How does PE link to other subjects including PSHE?

 The gross motor skills learnt from PE support the children’s fine motor skills when writing.
 The importance of being healthy and active in PE links to Science in Key Stage 1.
 There is also a link to PSHE with how being healthy and active can have such a positive impact on a child’s mental health and general wellbeing.

 How is PE assessed?

-Teachers asses the children as they observe them working in PE and record any progress made against the lesson learning objectives.
+Teachers and coaches asses the children as they observe them working in PE and record any progress made against the lesson learning objectives.
 These observations are then used to plan subsequent lessons.

 How you will see this policy in action: